 Meanwhile, Carl, one of Andreas' collaborators embarks on an exploration of Andreas' murky life outside physics including sex, drug dealing and bizarre alchemical experiments.
 Carl is followed by a mysterious stranger and must fight to preserve both his life and the relationship with his girlfriend."

 Please ask your students to contact us if they are interested in working in Physics and Astronomy at Southampton - we have a limited number of two-week placements available to students.

-We are always happy to work with secondary school science teachers who would like to take a group of their students to our department.
+We are always happy to work with secondary school science teachers who would like to take a group of their students to our school.
 Such visits can provide students with a clearer understanding of what is involved in studying physics at the degree level and typically include a tour of our teaching and research facilities and some hands-on demonstrations.
-Departmental visits can be arranged via our Schools Liaison Officer.
-(Note that these departmental visits are separate from, and in addition to, the visit days that we run for students who have already received a formal offer to study physics at Southampton.)
+Visits can be arranged via our Schools Liaison Officer.
+(Note that these school visits are separate from, and in addition to, the visit days that we run for students who have already received a formal offer to study physics at Southampton.)